Huntington Disease Dementia (cont.)

 The average life expectancy from onset of symptoms is about 15 years.
 Early onset of the disease, before age 20 years (juvenile HD), is linked to faster progression of symptoms and shorter life expectancy (approximately 8 years).
 Individuals who inherit the disease from their father tend to develop symptoms much earlier in life than those who inherit it from their mother.

-Emotional and behavioral disturbances occur in 35-73% of people with HD.
+Emotional and behavioral disturbances occur in some people with HD.

 Cognitive symptoms include the following: